IAU-Rathnayake/IAU-Rathnayake/README.md

 My background in **Computer Networks** provides a unique perspective for optimizing data flow, securing distributed systems, and designing low-latency architectures.
 I thrive in environments where reliability, automation, and performance are paramount.

-**Currently seeking:** DevOps/Cloud Engineering opportunities where I can contribute to challenging infrastructure problems and grow within a collaborative team.
+**Currently seeking:** DevOps Engineering Internship opportunities where I can contribute to challenging infrastructure problems and grow within a collaborative team.

 ---